County of Conviction: Cook (Illinois)

 In addition to Marilyn receiving ineffective assistance of counsel in terms of her lawyer’s failure to investigate or litigate the case, two notorious Chicago detectives fabricated the evidence against her, both in obtaining the false confession and the false witness statements.
 To date, Detectives Guevara and Halvorsen have been responsible for 19 wrongful convictions that have led to exonerations.
 It is unknown how many more of their innocent victims are still incacerated.
 If granted clemency or exonerated, Marilyn would be the 20th person and first female victim of Guevara and Halvorsen to receive justice.

 Despite strong evidence of innocence, Marilyn has been wrongfully incarcerated for nearly three decades.
 Most recently, the California Innocence Project, along with the Exoneration Project and the Illinois Innocence Project, filed a new clemency petition on Marilyn’s behalf.
-The petition is pending and a hearing is calendared for October 9, 2019.
+The petition is pending.

 Marilyn Mulero in the Media